Splendid fairywren: Behaviour and ecology

 Like all fairywrens, the splendid fairywren is an active and restless feeder, particularly on open ground near shelter, but also through the lower foliage.
 Movement is a series of jaunty hops and bounces, with its balance assisted by a proportionally large tail, which is usually held upright and rarely still.
 The short, rounded wings provide good initial lift and are useful for short flights, though not for extended jaunts.
 However, splendid fairywrens are stronger fliers than most other fairywrens.
 During spring and summer, birds are active in bursts through the day and accompany their foraging with song.
 Insects are numerous and easy to catch, which allows the birds to rest between forays.
 The group often shelters and rests together during the heat of the day.
 Food is harder to find during winter and they are required to spend the day foraging continuously.

 Groups of two to eight splendid fairywrens remain in their territory and defend it year-round.
 Territories average 4.4 ha in woodland-heath areas; size decreases with increasing density of vegetation and increases with the number of males in the group.
 The group consists of a socially monogamous pair along with one or more male or female helper birds that were hatched in the territory, though they may not necessarily be the offspring of the main pair.
 Splendid fairywrens are sexually promiscuous, each partner mating with other individuals and even assisting in raising the young from such trysts.
-Over a third of offspring are the result of an 'extramarital' mating.
+Over a third of offspring are the result of an "extramarital" mating.
 Helper birds assist in defending the territory and feeding and rearing the young.
 Birds in a group roost side-by-side in dense cover as well as engaging in mutual preening.

-Major nest predators include Australian magpies (Gymnorhina tibicen), butcherbirds (Cracticus spp.), laughing kookaburra (Dacelo novaeguineae), currawongs (Strepera spp.), crows and ravens (Corvus spp.), shrike-thrushes (Colluricincla spp.) as well as introduced mammals such as the red fox (Vulpes vulpes), cat (Felis catus) and black rat (Rattus rattus).
-Like other species of fairywrens, splendid fairywrens may use a 'rodent-run' display to distract predators from nests with young birds.
-While doing this, the head, neck and tail of the bird are lowered, the wings are held out and the feathers are fluffed as the bird runs rapidly and voices a continuous alarm call.
+Major nest predators include Australian magpies (Gymnorhina tibicen), butcherbirds (Cracticus spp.), laughing kookaburra (Dacelo novaeguineae), currawongs (Strepera spp.), crows and ravens (Corvus spp.), and shrike-thrushes (Colluricincla spp.), as well as introduced mammals such as the red fox (Vulpes vulpes), cat (Felis catus), and black rat (Rattus rattus).
+Like other species of fairywrens, splendid fairywrens may use a "rodent-run" display to distract predators from nests with young birds.
+While doing this, the head, neck, and tail of the bird are lowered, the wings are held out, and the feathers are fluffed as the bird runs rapidly and voices a continuous alarm call.

 Courtship

-Several courtship displays by splendid fairywren males have been recorded; the 'sea horse flight,' so named for the similarity of movements to those by a seahorse, is an exaggerated undulating flight where the male, with his neck extended and his head feathers erect, flies and tilts his body from horizontal to vertical and by rapidly beating wings is able to descend slowly and spring upwards after alighting on the ground.
-The 'face fan' display may be seen as a part of aggressive or sexual display behaviours; it involves the flaring of the blue ear tufts by erecting the feathers.
+Several courtship displays by splendid fairywren males have been recorded; the "sea horse flight", so named for the similarity of movements to those by a seahorse, is an exaggerated, undulating flight where the male, with his neck extended and his head feathers erect, flies and tilts his body from horizontal to vertical and by rapidly beating wings is able to descend slowly and spring upwards after alighting on the ground.
+The "face fan" display may be seen as a part of aggressive or sexual display behaviours; it involves the flaring of the blue ear tufts by erecting the feathers.